jutunen/custom-menu-wrapper/README.md

  * click outside menu items (on click mode only)
  * click on the heading (on click mode only)
- * hover outside menu items or heading for longer than menu-close-timeout (on hover mode only)
+ * hover outside menu items or heading for longer than closing-delay time (on hover mode only)
  * menuClose or rootMenuClose event is dispatched from menu item or its descentant

 #### Dispatching menuClose event

   menuClose event closes the menu that contains the item from within the event originated from.

-  example:
+  Example:

 ```javascript
   var element = getElementById("elemId")